lidofinance/dc4bc/HowTo.md

 [john_doe] State stage_signing_idle does not require an operation [john_doe] Successfully processed message with offset 10, type event_dkg_master_key_confirm_received
 ```

+Next steps are:

+- Broadcast commits  - you'll be broadcasting a public derivative of your secret seed for the key shards that will be used to check that you don't try to cheat at DKG
+- Collect commits and broadcast deals - you'll be collecting each other's commits and sending each participant a private message that will be used to construct your key shard
+- Collect deals and broadcast reconstructed public key  - you'll be using private messages from other people to generate your key shard

+Key generation ceremony is over.  `exit` airgapped dkg tool prompt and backup your airapped machine db multiple times to different media.

+To check the backup run `dc4bc_airgapped -db_path /path/to/backup` and run `show_dkg_pubkey` command.
+If it works the backup is correct.

 #### Signature